wongcyrus/xiaoice_class_assistant/client/vba/README.md

 **Quick Setup:**
 1. Open Windows Explorer
 2. Navigate to `%USERPROFILE%\Documents`
-3. Create a new folder named `XiaoiceClassAssistant`
+3. Create a new folder named `LangBridge`
 4. Create a text file named `api_config.txt` in that folder
 5. Paste your API key as the only line in the file